praeclarum/MarriageClock/README.md

 Look no more, the Marriage Clock is here for you.

-This thing is a heart with a clock on it.
+This thing is a heart-shaped clock that will tell you how many years, months, and days you've been married.

 It also always says "H+J" in memory of Heather and James' marriage.